finagle/finch/docs/endpoint.md

 }
 ```

-Having an `Output` defined as an ADT allows to return both payloads and failures from the same
+Having an `Output` defined as an ADT allows us to return both payloads and failures from the same
-endpoint depending on the condition result.
+endpoint depending on the conditional result.

 ```scala
 import io.finch._